How Do I Know What's in My Oat Milk?

 Organic Sunflower Oil or Organic Sunflower Lecithin.
 Unless you’re making it at home one serving at a time, a teeny bit of oil is needed to emulsify oat milk and keep the oats and water from separating.
 Many oat milks use rapeseed oil (aka canola oil), but canola oil is known to be inflammatory.
 Sunflower oil and lecithin are higher quality emulsifiers.
 Again, look for organic!

 Calcium Carbonate.
 Plant-based milks don’t have naturally occurring calcium the way cow’s milk does, but calcium is an essential nutrient that we need in our diets.
-Willa's Creamy Oat Milk is fortified with calcium to supplement your recommended daily dose.
+Willa's Barista Oat Milk is fortified with calcium to supplement your recommended daily dose.

 Organic Real Vanilla Extract, Organic Cane Sugar, and Salt.
 Our Grandmother Willa found that a sprinkle of salt, a tiny bit of sugar, and a dash of vanilla extract make for the best-tasting oat milk, and we’re still following her recipe to this day.
-Willa's Creamy Oat Milk has only 1 gram of natural sugars from whole grain oats and 2 grams of added cane sugar per serving.
+Willa's Barista Oat Milk has only 1 gram of natural sugars from whole grain oats and 2 grams of added maple sugar per serving.
 If you're looking for an even lower sugar option, Willa's Unsweetened Original Oat Milk has no added cane sugar, just the 1 gram of sugar from whole grain oats.

 OAT MILK INGREDIENTS TO AVOID